Today marks the final day of 2022, another year that many of us are more than happy to leave behind.

 The ones that got away

-Among restaurants that opened in 2014, but which have since closed or reconcepted are Pattaya Thai (which occupied the building which is now home to Miss Molly’s Bakery & Cafe) and Locavore, the locally focused restaurant at Potawatomi Hotel & Casino which closed in 2016 to make way for Canal Street Cafe.
+Among restaurants that opened in 2014, but which have since closed or reconcepted are Pattaya Thai (which occupied the building now home to Miss Molly’s Bakery & Cafe) and Locavore, the locally focused restaurant at Potawatomi Hotel & Casino which closed in 2016 to make way for Canal Street Cafe.
 Tragically, the cheel – an eatery which made Thiensville a destination with its inspired Nepalese fare – was also lost to a fire in November of 2021; fortunately, the process of rebuilding the restaurant is in full swing, with hope for a reopening in 2023.

 This was another great year for Milwaukee dining, with a diverse range of high profile restaurants making their debut.
 After a successful run of pop-up dinners, Chef Greg Leon opened Amilinda, a Downtown spot which offers a combination of intimate service and a menu of dishes inspired by the cuisines of Spain and Portugal.

 In Riverwest, Company Brewing upped the ante for brewpub fare with an opening menu of innovative bar bites that went well beyond the usual.
 And Bay View got their first taste of The Vanguard, a bar and eatery which offered an unexpected twist on one of Milwaukee’s most stereotypical foods: the sausage.
 The East Side also got a treat when Tony Kora and siblings JJ and Tammy Lert debuted Rice N Roll Bistro, a casual restaurant serving up a combination of traditional Thai dishes and beautifully presented unique sushi.

 In 2015, no one was quite ready for the imaginative dining experience that accompanied the opening of Merriment Social.
 Dim sum style service?
 Burgers served up on housemade Japanese milk buns?
 All served up in a boisterous, fun environs?
 But as time wore on and the Merriment Social concept evolved, it's become one of the most fun, inventive restaurants in Walker's Point.